ismaelucm/massis_tutorial/docs/getting_started.md

 > mvn install
 ```

-Now the tool is installed in the system.
-To check whether everything is working properly you can change directory to massis3-examples if it is not there yet and launch the hello world simulation typing:
+Now Massis is installed in the system.
+To check that everything is working properly, being in the massis3-examples directory, try to  launch the ''hello world'' simulation:

 ```bash